 - Congestion and sinusitis: Apply topically and rub over the chest area and to the throat, or diffuse to relieve congestion.

 - Cold, flu and sore throat: Apply topically to the base of the feet to strengthen immunity.

 - Colds and flu: Diffuse into the air to support the immune system.

 - Chest pain and sore muscles: Combine with wintergreen and diffuse to sore muscles.

 Frankincense, which has a woody smell to it, is another warming oil that can be blended when creating a remedy for your cold or congestion.
 Frankincense is an immunostimulant as well as an anti-inflammatory.

 - Congestion and cough: For gentle relief, inhale or apply topically with peppermint and rosemary to the chest area to open the respiratory passages.

-So, to answer our question, yes, nature is wonderful.
-It provides us with all the plants that we can use the leaves, roots, flowers and stems and create these amazing healers.
+So, to answer the question, yes, nature is wonderful.
+It provides us with all the plants that we can use the leaves, roots, flowers and stems, and create these amazing healers.
 Essential oils can be used to kill germs, reduce inflammation, and speed up healing.
 Although natural, essential oils if used incorrectly, can be dangerous, so if in doubt, always do a little bit of research.

 If your sore throat, cold, chest infection or congestion persists for longer periods of time, it is always best to consult with a qualified medical practitioner.

 Looking to expand on your knowledge of alternate therapy?
-Join our top-rated professional diploma today!
+Join our online Alternate Therapy course today!